 E. EC = Exchange Credit for each customer, which is the product of (1) the ratio of investment in the Townsend-Broadview 500 kV transmission line to the investment in the Townsend-Garrison 500 kV transmission line and (2) the capacity BPA obtains in the Townsend-Broadview 500 kV transmission line through exchange with such customer.
 If no exchange is in effect with a customer, the value of EC for such customer shall be zero.

-WECC and Peak Service Rate
+RC-20 Regional Compliance Enforcement and Regional Coordinator rateS

 SECTION I. AVAILABILITY

-This schedule supersedes the PW-16 rate schedule.
-The rate below applies to all loads in the BPA Control Area except for loads of customers billed directly by WECC or by Peak Reliability.
-The WECC and Peak Service rate recovers the costs billed to BPA by WECC and Peak Reliability based on loads in the BPA Control Area.
+This schedule supersedes the PW-18 rate schedule.
+The rates in this schedule recover the costs billed to BPA by the “regional entity” and the “reliability coordinator” for reliability compliance monitoring and enforcement and reliability coordination services.
+The rates apply to all loads in the BPA Control Area except for loads of customers billed directly by the regional entity and the reliability coordinator.
 Service under this schedule is subject to the General Rate Schedule Provisions (GRSPs), which follow the rate schedules in this document.

 SECTION II.
 RATES

-A. WECC RATE
+A. REGIONAL COMPLIANCE ENFORCEMENT RATE

 0.05 mills per kilowatthour

-B. PEAK Rate
+B. REGIONAL COORDINATOR Rate

 0.05 mills per kilowatthour